MalavyaRaval/Kubernetes-joke-api/README.md

 # Kubernetes-joke-api
-This is a project to learn complex Kubernetes
+This is a project to learn complex Kubernetes.

 This project uses a Joke Fetching API to fetch jokes.